-We identified the Dogfish Head brand trade name for Dogfish Head Brewery as a critical audit matter because of the significant estimates and assumptions management made to fair value this asset for purposes of recording the acquisition.
-This required a high degree of auditor judgment and an increased extent of effort when performing audit procedures, including the need to involve fair value specialists, to evaluate the reasonableness of management's forecasts of future revenue, specifically the long-term growth rate, as well as the selection of the royalty rates, discount rates and methodologies utilized in the valuation models.
+We identified the valuation of the brand intangible asset as a critical audit matter because of the significant judgments and assumptions management makes in estimating the fair value of the brand intangible asset.
+This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists, when performing audit procedures to evaluate the reasonableness of management's forecasts of future revenue, and the selection of the royalty rate, discount rate, and the overall valuation methodologies utilized.